 Starbucks is a verified partner of Nespresso and manufactures capsules for both Vertuo line and original line Nespresso machines.

-Just make sure to pick to right capsule as I told earlier the original line capsules are not compatible with the Vertuo line and vice versa.
+Just make sure to pick to right capsule as I told you earlier the original line capsules are not compatible with the Vertuo line and vice versa.